Ice and Rock, Snow and Splendor: Winter in Southern Utah

 The drive from Brian Head to Bryce Canyon National Park is a beautifully scenic stretch of road that runs through the picturesque little town of Panguitch before dropping me onto Utah’s All-American Road: Scenic Byway 12.
 The scenery alongside the byway gives me a taste of what to expect in Bryce Canyon, famous for its slender, towering hoodoos created from centuries of artful erosion by wind and water.

-The road to Eagle Point rises from the low desert lands into a stunning alpine setting.
-The Tushars are a relatively untouched range and as I wind up into the mountains, the air cools as the road narrows.
-At the top, I find the rustic village surrounding Eagle Point, which consists of a small collection of vacation homes and condominiums and a base-area lodge, bar and restaurant, below the high peaks of the Tushars rising above.
-The condos rent out for jaw-dropping affordable rates (starting at $89) and the price for an adult day pass to ski is an unheard of $45, depending on the day (2017–18 price, some Saturdays and holiday dates are higher).
-It occurs to me that the small resort would make for a great family getaway or a guys or girls trip.
+The road to Eagle Point in Beaver County (also known as Ramblers) rises from the low desert lands into a stunning alpine setting.
+The Tushars are a relatively untouched range and as I wind up into the mountains, the air cools as the road narrows on this incredible trail.
+At the top of the mountain, I find the rustic village surrounding Eagle Point, which consists of a small collection of vacation homes and condominiums and a base-area lodge, bar and restaurant, below the high peaks of the Tushars rising above.
+The condos rent out for jaw-dropping affordable rates (starting at $109) and the price for an adult day pass to ski ranges from $50-$90, depending on the day (weekends and holidays are more).
+It occurs to me that the small resort would make a great location for a great family getaway or a guys or girls trip.
 It’s the kind of place a merry band of skiers could just take over for a weekend.
-In fact, sitting at the bar after dinner, talking with the resort’s operations manager, Lane Tucker, I learn that Eagle Point offers a package to big groups — you can rent the entire resort, soup to nuts, for 10 grand.
+In fact, sitting at the bar after dinner, talking with the resort’s operations manager, Lane Tucker, I learn that Eagle Point offers a package to big groups — you can rent the entire resort, soup to nuts, for 15 grand.

 I watch the stars from a hot tub on the lodge patio (they call it the hot tub garden) and wonder what the skiing is like.